urjiiko1/FUTURE_DS_01/README.md

 💻🖥️📊 TOOLS USED 🚀✨

-** Microsoft Excel: Your go-to for initial data peeking and getting things ready. 📝📊
+** Microsoft Excel: For initial data peeking and getting things ready. 📝📊

 ** Microsoft Power BI Desktop: The ultimate tool for data modeling, creating stunning visualizations and building that fantastic dashboard! 🌟💡